Moomoo Launches Inaugural Global Paper Trading Challenge Powered by Nasdaq TotalView®

 Click here to find out more about this competition.

 *Terms and conditions apply to the challenge and rewards.
-The weekly share of $20,000 is available only to participants from the US, Canada, Australia, Singapore, Malaysia, and Hong Kong.
+The weekly share of $20,000 is available only to participants from the US, Canada, Australia, Singapore, Malaysia, and Hong Kong SAR.
 Participants from Japan with a positive weekly profit/loss percentage will each receive a cash reward of JPY 200.

 About moomoo